 I’ve said it several times in other posts, but will repeat it again.
 In contrast to the 1970’s and 1980’s, the 90’s was a relatively disappointing period for horror.
 Certainly, several horror classics were released in the decade of flannel.
 Candyman, Jacob’s Ladder, In The Mouth of Madness – just to name a few examples.
 Before Wes Craven re-invigorated the genre with Scream, Hollywood studios contentedly offered middle-of-the-road fare for cineplexes.
 Among these forgettable flicks was 1993’s ‘killer dog’ movie, Man’s Best Friend.
+Stephen King made dogs scary in Cujo – could this 90’s upgrade add some bite to the same concept?

 Small-time journalist Lori Tanner’s latest story leads her to EMAX laboratories.
 The facility and its scientist, Dr. Jarrett, are rumoured to be conducting unethical genetic experiments with animals.
 Desperate for a big break, Tanner breaks into the laboratory and inadvertently frees ‘Max’, a large Tibetan Mastiff.
 After Max saves Lori from a mugger, she decides to take the dog home.
 But unbeknownst to Lori, Max is a deadly and unstable genetic hybrid.
 With Dr. Jarrett tracking her down and Max ticking like a time-bomb, Lori quickly discovers that has put herself and her loved ones in grave danger.